Ehabalshrida/desaisivfrontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `Login Credentials`

+Use UserName: ali
+    Passwoed: 123
+to login to your application

+### `dummy Database`

+since we dont have backend application to connect to, i have created mock data can be seen under dumyDatabase folder in the project
 ### `npm test`

 Launches the test runner in the interactive watch mode.\